INRIA/scikit-learn-mooc/slides/overfit.md

 ???

-At the opposit end of the spectrum, when we are fitting a polynomial of degree 1, the model is too simple for the data at hand.
+At the opposite end of the spectrum, when we are fitting a polynomial of degree 1, the model is too simple for the data at hand.
 We say that it underfits.
 Its best possible fit cannot approximate well the data-generating process.
 On the positive side, it captures little noise,